gist-ailab/mooc/hdlc/lec1-setup.md

 1. Run **PyCharm (in Administrative Mode)**

-1. Create a New Project `example` based on a New Conda Environment `tc` via
+1. Create a New Project `example` based on a New Conda Environment `tc`

 1. Run PyThon Code
     - create a python file `ex_sum.py`